-The Pre-Feasibility Study (PFS) referred to in this announcement has been undertaken to assess the technical and financial viability of the HPA First Project.
-Further evaluation work including a Definitive Feasibility Study (DFS) is required before the Company will be in a position to provide any assurance of an economic development case.
-The PFS is based on the material assumptions about the availability of funding and the pricing received for HPA.
-While the Company considers all of the material assumptions to be based on reasonable grounds, there is no certainty that they will prove to be correct or that the range of outcomes indicated by this PFS will be achieved.
-To achieve the range of outcomes indicated in the PFS, Pre-Production Capital in the order of A\$198 million plus working capital will likely be required.
+The Definitive Feasibility Study (DFS) referred to in this announcement has been undertaken to assess the technical and financial viability of the HPA First project.
+The DFS is based on the material assumptions about the availability of funding and the pricing received for HPA.
+While the Company considers all of the material assumptions to be based on reasonable grounds, there is no certainty that they will prove to be correct or that the outcomes indicated by this DFS will be achieved.
+To achieve the range of outcomes indicated in the DFS, additional funding will be required.
 Investors should note that there is no certainty that the Company will be able to raise the amount of funding when needed.
 It is also possible that such funding may only be available on terms that may be dilutive to or otherwise affect the value of the Company's existing shares.
-It is also possible that the Company could pursue other "value realisation" strategies such as a sale, partial sale or joint venture of the Project.
-If it does, this could materially reduce the Company's proportionate ownership of the Project.
-Given the uncertainties involved, investors should not make any investment decisions based solely on the results of the PFS.
+It is also possible that the Company could pursue other 'value realisation' strategies such as a sale, partial sale or joint venture of the HPA First project.
+If it does, this could materially reduce the Company's proportionate ownership of the HPA First project.
+Given the uncertainties involved, investors should not make any investment decisions based solely on the results of the DFS.